-- Families of patients on Critical Care who have been there in excess of three days
+- Families of patients on Palliative Care can have up to a maximum of three vehicles endorsed.

 Patients / visitors are advised to ask the nurse in charge or a member of staff in the cash office if they feel they qualify for an exemption among those listed above.
 In addition, the Trust takes everyone's individual circumstances into consideration so if you feel you should be exempt from a car parking charge and your circumstances are not listed above, the Trust will consider an exemption if it is deemed appropriate.
 The cash office is situated near to the main entrance and is open from 9.30am - 4.30pm, Monday-Friday.

 Cars that are found not to be parked in official car parks or are inappropriately in disabled spaces will be issued with a Civil Enforcement Notice (parking ticket) and will incur a charge of £30 - this will be reduced to £15 if paid within 14 days.